James-Hirst-1998/image_url_classifier/README.md

 Here are some potential extensions for the project:
 - **Improve UI**: Make the pages prettier and add a limit on the number of images before it begins removing them.
 - **Testing**: Add more comprehensive tests to ensure the reliability of the application.
+- **Image cleanup**: Add a feature to remove images after a certain period to free up space.

 ## Design Choices
 - **File Structure**: The project is split into multiple files to enhance maintainability.
 For example, the main application logic is in `app/main.py`, while other functionalities are modularised.